-There is a need for increased focus on and more knowledge about how senior citizens with substance use are handled needs assessment processes in order to create opportunities for better efforts and increased coherence in efforts for the target group of citizens.
+There is a need for increased focus on and more knowledge about how senior citizens with substance use are handled in needs assessment processes and what role next-of-kin play.
+This project aims to broaden knowledge of these processes.

 Senior citizens with an overuse of intoxicants are significantly overrepresented in relation to inequality in health.
-Their health status is poorer than average, they have more contacts with the healthcare system, and they are challenged in other areas (Ramboll 2020, Møller & Merrild 2020, Bjerge et al. 2023).
+Their health status is poorer than average, they have more contacts with the healthcare system, and they are challenged in other areas.
 Treatment of chronic conditions and other health challenges faced by ageing substance users has become more effective in recent years, so many people are living longer.
 This also means that they increasingly come into contact with the health and care system in new ways, e.g. with home nurses and nursing homes relatively early, because they are significantly weakened in age before other elderly people.
-The complexity of their challenges often also extends beyond somatics, e.g. psychiatry and the social area, which is why a care and nursing effort should also ideally include cross-sectoral collaborations (Bach & Bjerge 2021, Bjerge et al. 2023).
+The complexity of their challenges often also extends beyond somatics, e.g. psychiatry and the social area, which is why a care and nursing effort should also ideally include cross-sectoral collaborations.

 In a case study of a needs assessment department in a medium-sized municipality, which works primarily with section 83 of the Social Services Act, we have reviewed a number of pseudonymized citizen cases and conducted interviews with case assessors and other municipal health professionals about general needs assessment processes, interfaces, citizens with substance use and examples from cases.